 Without self-love and self-respect, it’s impossible to build healthy relationships with others.
 You attract the kind of energy you produce.
 If you hate yourself, people can feel or even see it.
 It will be difficult for you to find someone who will genuinely love you in this case.
 We accept the kind of love we think we deserve.

 Self-confidence is key if you want to achieve success in any sphere of your life.
-Learn how to be more confident and succeed in life and what’s the difference between confident and unconfident people.
+Learn what’s the difference between confident and unconfident people.

 Strong communication skills

 Whether you want to build a career as an employee or start your own business, you require strong communication skills.
 You should be able to convey your message clearly.
 You should be able to tell the truth no matter how bitter it may sound.
 You should be able to get straight to the point.
 Besides, your communication should be logical, complete, credible, honest, and friendly.

 A healthy relationship means that you and your partner are loving and supportive; that there is no competition of any sort in your relationship; there is no jealousy; you communicate and discuss your problems; you share your personal problems and worries with each other; you are committed to each other; you can always find a compromise instead of arguing; you are honest with each other; you trust and respect each other; you are independent people who have boundaries; you have common values in life; you feel safe in the relationship: you know that your partner will not hurt you and will protect you in case of troubles.
 In a healthy relationship, you give love without expecting to get the same amount of affection in return.
 You are not afraid to show your feelings.
 In a healthy relationship, you appreciate your partner and every moment spent together.
 Also, a healthy relationship means encouraging each other.